michelin/ns4kafka/README.md

 ### Stream Catalog

-For Confluent Cloud only, you can activate the synchronization of topic tags and description in ns4kafka with topic tags and description in Confluent Cloud.
+For Confluent Cloud only, topic tags and description can be synchronized with Ns4kafka.

-The synchronization is done with the Confluent Stream Catalog GraphQL API if you have the appropriate Stream package on Confluent, otherwise with the Confluent Stream Catalog REST API.
+The synchronization is done with the [Confluent Stream Catalog GraphQL API](https://docs.confluent.io/cloud/current/stream-governance/graphql-apis.html) if you have the appropriate Stream Governance package on Confluent, otherwise with the [Confluent Stream Catalog REST API](https://docs.confluent.io/cloud/current/stream-governance/stream-catalog-rest-apis.html#list-all-topics).

 You can configure the synchronization using the following properties: